AngeloGalav/MachineLearningNotes/Notes/2022-10-26 - Classification II.md

 - a node with two classes in the same proportion has low purity
 - a node with only one class has highest purity

-A node with high purity means that it has a low diversity of labels, so a node with only one class has high purity.
+A node with _high purity_ means that it has a _low diversity of labels_, so a node with only one class has high purity.

 ### Impurity functions (measuring the impurity of a node)
 - [[2022-10-21 - Classification I#Entropy|Entropy]] ([[2022-10-21 - Classification I#Information gain for binary split|Information Gain]] instead guides us to chose the best split and measures the change of purity).